Dennis Murphy (motorcyclist)

-Dennis Murphy is an enthusiast who has been on the field of two wheels competitions since he was only 15 years old in 1989.
+Dennis Murphy is a South African motor sport cyclist and off-road car navigator.

 Early life

-Dennis Murphy a 1974 born motor sport cyclist and off-road car navigator, started the love for off-road at 15 years back in 1989, since then he has been active throughout.
+Murphy started the love for off-road at 15 years back in 1989, since then he has been active throughout.

 Racing career

-He raced in a number of Dakar rallies as navigator, in 2017 driving with Giniel de Villiers.
-With de Villiers he won the 2017 Kalahari Botswana 1000 Desert Race.
+Murphy raced in a number of Dakar rallies as navigator, in 2017 driving with Giniel de Villiers.
+With de Villiers, he won the 2017 Kalahari Botswana 1000 Desert Race.